VISA REGIME

 ENTERING AND LEAVING THE COUNTRY

-Citizens of the Republic of Serbia need a visa to travel to the Republic of Indonesia.
-Citizens of the Republic of Serbia are enabled to obtain a visa on arrival (so-called Visa On Arrival).
-It costs US$35 at the airport and is valid for 30 days (extension of stay is possible, but only with the consent of local immigration authorities).
-More information can be found at the link: https://www.kemlu.go.id/belgrade/en/pages/kunjungan_saat_kedataangan/360/about-service
+Citizens of the Republic of Serbia are required to obtain a visa for travel to the Republic of Indonesia.
+The visa can be obtained upon arrival at the airport (known as Visa On Arrival).
+The fee for this visa is 35 US dollars, and the visa is valid for 30 days (extension of stay is possible but only with the consent of local immigration authorities).
+More information can be found at the following link: https://www.kemlu.go.id/belgrade/en/pages/kunjungan_saat_kedataangan/36….

 SOCIAL SECURITY AGREEMENT